 - D.1.
 Assets;

 - D.2 Technical provisions;

+- D.3 Other liabilities;

+- D.4 Alternative methods for valuation;

-- D.4 Any other information;
+- D.5 Any other information;

 - E.1 Own funds;

-- E-2 Solvency Capital Requirement and Minimum Capital Requirement;
+- E.2 Solvency Capital Requirement and Minimum Capital Requirement;

-- E-3 Use of the duration-based equity risk submodule in the calculation of the Solvency Capital Requirement; and
+- E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement; and

 - E.6 Any other information.

-The directors are responsible for the other information.
-Our opinion on the relevant elements of the Solvency and Financial Condition Report does not cover the other information and, we do not express an audit opinion or any form of assurance conclusion thereon.
+The Directors are responsible for the other information.
+Our opinion on the relevant elements of the Solvency and Financial Condition Report does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the relevant elements of the Solvency and Financial Condition Report, our responsibility is to read the other information, and, in doing so, consider whether the other information is materially inconsistent with the relevant elements of the Solvency and Financial Condition Report or with our knowledge obtained in the course of the audit of the relevant elements of the Solvency and Financial Condition Report or otherwise appears to be materially misstated.
+In connection with our audit of the relevant elements of the Solvency and Financial Condition Report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the relevant elements of the Solvency and Financial Condition Report, or with our knowledge obtained in the course of the audit of the relevant elements of the Solvency and Financial Condition Report, or otherwise appears to be materially misstated.